NVIDIA/aistore/docs/storage_svcs.md

 ### Limitations

 In version 2.1, once a bucket is configured for EC, it'll stay erasure coded for its entire lifetime - there is currently no supported way to change this once-applied configuration to a different (N, K) schema, disable EC, and/or remove redundant EC-generated content.

-Secondly, only ais buckets are currently supported.
-Both limitations will be removed in the subsequent releases.

 ## N-way mirror
 Yet another supported storage service is n-way mirroring providing for bucket-level data redundancy and data protection.
 The service makes sure that each object in a given distributed (local or Cloud) bucket has exactly **n** object replicas, where n is an arbitrary user-defined integer greater or equal 1.